erenmenges/image-dedup-with-CLIP/README.md

-# Similar Image Finder with Neural Network
+# Finding Similar Images using a Neural Network

 A Python tool that identifies and helps you delete duplicate and similar images, using OpenAI's CLIP (Contrastive Language-Image Pre-Training) neural network.
 It uses the model to generate image embeddings and compares them using cosine similarity.